glwagner/glwagner.github.io/_pages/work.md

 ### [Oceananigans] and [ClimaOcean]

-I lead the development of the ocean modeling software [Oceananigans], and the ocean component its based on, [ClimaOcean].
+I lead the development of the ocean modeling software [Oceananigans], and the ocean component it's based on, [ClimaOcean].
 Oceananigans is written in the [Julia programming language][julia] and accelerated by GPUs.
 It's simple and intuitive enough for idealized classroom-ready tutorials,